-On review of the initial authorisation period • Existing patient on IgG therapy funded under the National Blood Arrangements in Australia AND The patient has demonstrated clinical benefit during the authorisation period AND A trial period of cessation of Ig therapy for the purposes of immunological evaluation will commence in September or October or is medically contraindicated on safety grounds (such as a patient with neutropenia, on immunosuppressant medication or with clinically active bronchiectasis and/or suppurative lung disease\) On review of a continuing authorisation period • The patient has demonstrated clinical benefit during the authorisation period AND Clinically active bronchiectasis and/or suppurative lung persists (see note\) AND A trial period of cessation of lg therapy for the purposes of immunological evaluation will commence in September or October or is medically contraindicated on safety grounds (such as neutropenia, on immunosuppressant medication or clinically active bronchiectasis and/or suppurative lung disease\) \Please note: A diagnosis of bronchiectasis and/or suppurative lung disease must be consistent with the Thoracic Society of Australia and New Zealand (Chang AB et al. 2014) Dose Prevention of recurrent/persistent infections in individuals with a demonstrated failure to mount protective IgG antibody responses to vaccine antigen challenge, despite normal total serum IgG levels - Maintenance Dose (IVIg) 0.4g/kg is permitted every 4 weeks.
+On review of the initial authorisation period • Existing patient on IgG therapy funded under the National Blood Arrangements in Australia AND • The patient has demonstrated clinical benefit during the authorisation period AND A trial period of cessation of Ig therapy for the purposes of immunological evaluation will commence in September or October or is medically contraindicated on safety grounds (such as a patient with neutropenia, on immunosuppressant medication or with clinically active bronchiectasis and/or suppurative lung disease\) On review of a continuing authorisation period The patient has demonstrated clinical benefit during the authorisation period AND Clinically active bronchiectasis and/or suppurative lung persists (see note\) AND A trial period of cessation of Ig therapy for the purposes of immunological evaluation will commence in September or October or is medically contraindicated on safety grounds (such as neutropenia, on immunosuppressant medication or clinically active bronchiectasis and/or suppurative lung disease\) \Please note: A diagnosis of bronchiectasis and/or suppurative lung disease must be consistent with the Thoracic Society of Australia and New Zealand (Chang AB et al. 2014) Dose Prevention of recurrent/persistent infections in individuals with a demonstrated failure to mount protective IgG antibody responses to vaccine antigen challenge, despite normal total serum IgG levels • Maintenance Dose - 0.4 g/kg every 4 weeks.

-Subcutaneous administration of immunoglobulin can be considered as an alternative to IVIg. - Maintenance Dose (SCIg) 0.1g/kg is permitted every 1 week.
-This dose is also available as intravenous immunoglobulin.
+Subcutaneous administration of immunoglobulin (SCIg) is a suitable alternative to IVIg in this setting.

 The aim should be to use the lowest dose possible that achieves the appropriate clinical outcome for each patient.
 Refer to the current product information sheet for further information on dose, administration and contraindications.
-Prevention of infection in individuals with proven specific antibody deficiency who have had a life-threatening infection or a series of serious infections following trial-off Ig therapy - Maintenance Dose (IVIg) 0.4g/kg is permitted every 4 weeks.
+Prevention of infection in individuals with proven specific antibody deficiency who have had a life-threatening infection or a series of serious infections following trial-off Ig therapy • Maintenance Dose - 0.4 g/kg every 4 weeks Subcutaneous administration of immunoglobulin (SCIg) is a suitable alternative to IVIg in this setting.

-Subcutaneous administration of immunoglobulin can be considered as an alternative to IVIg. - Maintenance Dose (SCIg) 0.1g/kg is permitted every 1 week.
-This dose is also available as intravenous immunoglobulin.
 The aim should be to use the lowest dose possible that achieves the appropriate clinical outcome for each patient.
 Refer to the current product information sheet for further information on dose, administration and contraindications.
-Prevention of infection in patients currently receiving immunoglobulin therapy for a diagnosis of IgG subclass deficiency provided that a diagnosis of specific antibody deficiency is confirmed following cessation of immunoglobulin therapy - Maintenance Dose (IVIg) 0.4g/kg is permitted every 4 weeks.
+Prevention of infection in patients currently receiving immunoglobulin therapy for a diagnosis of IgG subclass deficiency provided that a diagnosis of specific antibody deficiency is confirmed following cessation of immunoglobulin therapy • Maintenance Dose - 0.4 g/kg every 4 weeks.